arabesqueai/lisbon/README.md

 _DO NOT USE_ if your function arguments do not look like `svm.LinearSVC(loss="hinge")`.

-`lisbon` aims to be a drop-in replacement of `liblinear` where scikit-learn uses for linear classification problems, currently only supports L2 regularised hinge loss by solving the dual problem (routine 3).
+`lisbon` aims to be a drop-in replacement for `liblinear` which `scikit-learn` leaverages for linear classification problems, currently only supports L2 regularised hinge loss by solving the dual problem (routine 3).
 The same APIs are provided as `scikit-learn`'s `liblinear` wrapper so you can monkey-patch `scikit-learn`'s svm library to use `lisbon`

 ```python
 from sklearn import svm